 As part of our Mission 1 effort in the fall of 2011 we began collecting can goods and other non perishable items that can go to feed the hungry in our county.
 Our goal was to collect 111 items by the end of the month and we collected over 300.
 The items went to our sister church, Good Samaritan in Pinellas Park.
 "Good Sam" has had a food pantry for 45 years and serve approximately 2800 people a year.
 They are open Monday, Tuesday, Thursday from 9:00 am to noon and accept monetary donations as well as goods.

 Helping Good Sam in 2011 started a great tradition!
-We want to keep going with this worthwhile project so please keep bringing in those canned goods, peanut butter and paper products.
+We have kept it going by continually donating to this very worthwhile project so please keep bringing in those canned goods, peanut butter and paper products.
 Good Sam is very appreciative!!

 items can be placed by our worship table in the Chapel.
 For more information